Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_22_contact_book/mat_22.md

 3. Nested structs for complex data
 4. Functions for modularity
 5. Soft delete preserves data

+---

+## Closing Story

+Tian ran his complete Contact Book System, adding contacts, searching, updating, deleting, viewing statistics.
+Everything worked smoothly, each function handling its responsibility cleanly.

+"I can't believe I built this," Tian said, amazed.
+"A full CRUD system: Create, Read, Update, Delete.
+With nested structs for address, enums for contact types, soft delete to preserve data, search functionality, statistics tracking."

+Kuya Miguel nodded proudly.
+"This is real software development.
+Breaking a large problem into manageable pieces: data structures first, then core functions, then the menu system tying it together.
+Each function does one thing well."

+Tian reviewed his code.
+The Contact struct with nested Address, the ContactType enum, the array of contacts, the helper functions for type conversion, the CRUD operations.
+"It's all organized and maintainable.
+If I need to add a new field to Contact, I just update the struct and the relevant functions."

+"That's good design.
+But we can do better.
+Right now, your data and functions are separate.
+What if we bundled them together?
+Contact as a class with methods like display(), update(), delete() built in?"

+Tian's eyes lit up.
+"Object-Oriented Programming!"

+"Time to level up.
+Welcome to OOP."

 **Next Lesson:** Classes and Objects - OOP Begins!